salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-html-frame-iframe-object-element-content-window-getter.md

 distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/HTMLFrameElement/docs/contentWindow-getter.md -->
-## HTMLFrameElement.prototype.contentWindow getter
+## get: HTMLFrameElement.prototype.contentWindow

-The `HTMLFrameElement.prototype.contentWindow` property returns the `Window` object of the specified frame.
-You can use this `Window` object to access the frame's document and its internal DOM.
-This attribute is read-only, but its properties can be manipulated like the global `Window` object.
-The `HTMLFrameElement` interface is deprecated in HTML5.
+To reduce the surface area of possible exploit we produce an artificial `contentWindow` object.
+At a later time we may explore nesting sandboxes, but in the interest of simplicity and moving things along we have decided to keep things simple.

+### Goal
+- Do not expose the real raw `contentWindow`
+- Restrict access to a small curated list of properties

+### Design

-To reduce the possibility of exploit, Lightning Web Security creates an artificial `contentWindow` object that allows access to a reduced set of properties.
+Create an artificial `contentWindow` object with a curated list of properties
-  - `close`
+  - close
-  - `closed`
+  - closed
-  - `focus`
+  - focus
-  - `opener`
+  - opener
-  - `parent`
+  - parent
-  - `postMessage`
+  - postMessage

-### Distorted Behavior
+### Distorted behavior

-This distortion returns an artificial `contentWindow` object per frame and caches the artificial `contentWindow` object for subsequent accesses.
+- Return an artificial `contentWindow` object per frame
+- Cache the artificial `contentWindow` object for subsequent accesses
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/HTMLIFrameElement/docs/contentWindow-getter.md -->
-## HTMLIFrameElement.prototype.contentWindow getter
+## get: HTMLIFrameElement.prototype.contentWindow

-The [`HTMLIFrameElement.prototype.contentWindow`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement/contentWindow) property returns the `Window` object of an `HTMLIFrameElement`.
-You can use this `Window` object to access the iframe's document and its internal DOM.
-This attribute is read-only, but its properties can be manipulated like the global `Window` object.
+To reduce the surface area of possible exploit we produce an artificial `contentWindow` object.
+At a later time we may explore nesting sandboxes, but in the interest of simplicity and moving things along we have decided to keep things simple.

+### Goal
+- Do not expose the real raw `contentWindow`
+- Restrict access to a small curated list of properties

+### Design

-To reduce the possibility of exploit, Lightning Web Security creates an artificial `contentWindow` object that allows access to a reduced set of properties.
+Create an artificial `contentWindow` object with a curated list of properties
-  - `close`
+  - close
-  - `closed`
+  - closed
-  - `focus`
+  - focus
-  - `opener`
+  - opener
-  - `parent`
+  - parent
-  - `postMessage`
+  - postMessage

-### Distorted Behavior
+### Distorted behavior

-This distortion returns an artificial `contentWindow` object per iframe and caches the artificial `contentWindow` object for subsequent accesses.
+- Return an artificial `contentWindow` object per iframe
+- Cache the artificial `contentWindow` object for subsequent accesses
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/HTMLObjectElement/docs/contentWindow-getter.md -->
-## HTMLObjectElement.prototype.contentWindow getter
+## get: HTMLObjectElement.prototype.contentWindow

-The [`HTMLObjectElement.prototype.contentWindow`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/contentWindow) property returns a `WindowProxy` representing the window proxy of the object element's nested browsing context, if any; otherwise null.
+To reduce the surface area of possible exploit we produce an artificial `contentWindow` object.
+At a later time we may explore nesting sandboxes, but in the interest of simplicity and moving things along we have decided to keep things simple.

+### Goal
+- Do not expose the real raw `contentWindow`
+- Restrict access to a small curated list of properties

+### Design

-To reduce the possibility of exploit, Lightning Web Security creates an artificial `contentWindow` object that allows access to a reduced set of properties.
+Create an artificial `contentWindow` object with a curated list of properties
-  - `close`
+  - close
-  - `closed`
+  - closed
-  - `focus`
+  - focus
-  - `opener`
+  - opener
-  - `parent`
+  - parent
-  - `postMessage`
+  - postMessage

-### Distorted Behavior
+### Distorted behavior

-This distortion returns an artificial `contentWindow` object per iframe and caches the artificial `contentWindow` object for subsequent accesses.
+- Return an artificial `contentWindow` object per object element
+- Cache the artificial `contentWindow` object for subsequent accesses
 <!-- END generated embed, please keep comment -->